-Statewide Wetlands Mapping Project maps indicate the presence of freshwater forested wetlands on the site.
+Statewide Wetlands Mapping Project maps indicate the presence of federal wetlands on the site.
+Federal wetlands include non-tidal and freshwater wetlands.
 According to the application, a wetland delineation has been completed the U.S. Army Corps of Engineers has not approved the wetland delineation.
-Wetland buffers exceed 100 feet in most areas according to the preliminary site plan, however, much of this buffer zone is proposed to be disturbed during construction.
+A minimum of a 25-foot buffer has been proposed for the site, exceeding 150 feet in some areas, according to the preliminary site plans.